Kaleido supports Corda OS (Open Source) version 4.8 as of release 1.0.48.

-Support for both Corda runtime and CorDapps are based on JDK 11.
+Kaleido's current support for both Corda runtime and CorDapps are based on JDK 1.8.

-All accounts in starter and team plans are able to provision Corda environments in our open beta release.
+All accounts in all plan tiers are able to provision Corda environments in Kaleido.
 As with all other platform features, it is free in the start plan.
 For pricing in the team plan, please check out the pricing page.

-If you have a need for Corda in other pricing tiers, or would like to get Corda Enterprise, please contact us via firstname.lastname@example.org.
+If would like to get Corda Enterprise support, please contact us via firstname.lastname@example.org.

 All Corda environments on Kaleido are multi-region compatible by default.
 Depending on your plan tier you will be able to add multiple regions and clouds to any Corda environment.
 If you create an environment with a single initial deployment zone, you can add additional deployment zones at any time.